Anita Faulkner writes warm and fuzzy romcoms from her upcycled bureau near the glorious Cotswolds.

 Born and brought up in Jersey (Channel Island, not New), Naomi moved to London in 2010 after studying English and Music at Durham University.

-Naomi is a thriller writer currently working on her debut novel and can be found running, then giving up and walking, in a park near you, or spending future royalties on ridiculous things like chocolate-covered lingonberries.
+Naomi is a thriller writer and can be found running, then giving up and walking, in a park near you, or spending future royalties on ridiculous things like chocolate-covered lingonberries.

 Nina Kaye is a romantic comedy author who writes fast-paced, entertaining reads with a deeper edge.
 Nina started writing her first novel when she was 17 (locked in her room, supposedly studying).
 It was a short-lived experience that ended as soon as Nina’s exams did, but the dream of writing never left her.